lonerapier/lonerapier.github.io/docs/plugins/Explorer.md

 **YAML options** (in `quartz.config.yaml`):

 - `title`: The title of the explorer.
 Defaults to `Explorer`.
 - `folderClickBehavior`: The behavior when a folder is clicked.
 Can be `"link"` to navigate or `"collapse"` to toggle.
-Defaults to `collapse`.
+Defaults to `link`.
 - `folderDefaultState`: The default state of folders.
 Can be `"collapsed"` or `"open"`.
 Defaults to `collapsed`.
 - `useSavedState`: Whether to use local storage to save the state of the explorer.
 Defaults to `true`.